railwaycat/homebrew-emacsmacport/README.md

   `--with-no-title-bars`
   Enabled by default when build with this patch.
 This feature can been controled by `mac-use-title-bar`, a boolean with default value `false`.
 Value settings will been used in new frame **after** Emacs started. (<- yes this is a bug).

-* ~~Natural title bar
+* Natural title bar
-  `--with-natural-title-bar`~~
+  `--with-natural-title-bar`
-  ~~Disabled by default when build with this patch, more information see this [wiki page](https://github.com/railwaycat/homebrew-emacsmacport/wiki/Natural-Title-Bar)~~
+  Disabled by default when build with this patch, more information see this [wiki page](https://github.com/railwaycat/homebrew-emacsmacport/wiki/Natural-Title-Bar)

-    Please use `scroll-bar-background` instead:

-    > Support the frame parameter `scroll-bar-background`.
-(Since emacs-25.3-mac-6.7)
-    > If it is nil, which is the default, then the frame background color is used instead.
-Its color also affects the appearance of other GUI parts: the title bar, the tool bar, (the tab bar on macOS 10.12 and later), scroll bars, and popup menus become light (or dark) if the color is considered light (or dark, respectively).
-On macOS 10.12 and later, the title/tool/tab bars look slightly colored with the value of the `scroll-bar-background' frame parameter (or the frame background color) if the frame is focused and not in fullscreen.